nirist/sky130_via_generator/README.md

   Generate - Click this button when you are ready to generate specified via.

   Log - Text log of all actions and errors.
-Wipes on script end.
+Not saved locally, wipes on script end.